Pagoda Snail (Brotia pagodula)

 Always cycle the tank for 4-6 weeks before adding snails.
 Giant Tower Caps do much better in mature aquariums where biofilm is already established and ammonia or nitrite spikes are no longer a risk.

 A practical tower cap snail feeding guide includes algae wafers, spirulina wafers, quality sinking herbivore pellets, and vegetable-based invertebrate foods.
 These are the foundation of how to care for tower cap snail properly in captivity.
-In tanks with little natural algae, feeding becomes even more important.
+In tanks with little natural algae, regular feeding becomes even more important.

 If you are asking what do I feed freshwater snails, good options include blanched courgette, spinach, cucumber, green beans, and shelled peas in small amounts.
 Calcium-fortified foods are especially useful because of the species' size.
 Occasional leaf litter or botanicals can also support biofilm growth.